orcfax/docs/docs/orcfax-solution/cardano-oop.md

 # Cardano Open Oracle Protocol

-The Orcfax team has developed the [Open Oracle Protocol](coop) as as Cardano [Catalyst funded](https://cardano.ideascale.com/c/idea/62613) research project that maximizes the eUTXO model and design principles to demonstrate a cost-senstive, post-Vasil native method to publish secure, signed, datums
+The Orcfax team has developed the [Cardano Open Oracle Protocol](coop) as a [Catalyst funded](https://cardano.ideascale.com/c/idea/62613) research project that maximizes the eUTXO model and design principles to demonstrate a cost-senstive, post-Vasil native method to publish secure, signed, datums